UniversalDevicesInc/polyglot-v2-nodejs-interface/README.md

 isConnected(), which tells you if this NodeServer and Polyglot are connected via MQTT.

-async addNode(node), which adds a new node to Polyglot.
+async addNode(node), Adds a new node to Polyglot.
 You fist need to instantiate a node using your custom class, which you then pass to addNode.
 This is an async function which allows you to "await" the result and verify if the addNode was successful.

+getConfig(), Returns a copy of the last config received.

-getNodes(), gives you your list of nodes.
+getNodes(), Returns your list of nodes.
 This is not just an array of nodes returned by Polyglot.
 This is a list of nodes with your classes applied to them.

-getNode(address), gives you a single node.
+getNode(address), Returns a single node.

-delNode(node), allows you to delete the node specified.
+delNode(node), Allows you to delete the node specified.
 You need to pass the actual node.
 Alternatively, you can use delNode() directly on the node itself, which has the same effect.

-updateProfile(), sends the latest profile to ISY from the profile folder.
+updateProfile(), Sends the latest profile to ISY from the profile folder.

-getNotices(), gives you the current list of Polyglot notices.
+getNotices(), Returns the current list of Polyglot notices.

-addNotice(key, text), adds a notice to the Polyglot UI.
+addNotice(key, text), Adds a notice to the Polyglot UI.
 The key allows to refer to that notice later on.

+addNoticeTemp(key, text, delaySec), Adds a notice to the Polyglot UI.
+The notice will be active for delaySec seconds.

-removeNotice(key), remove notice specified by the key.
+removeNotice(key), Remove notice specified by the key.

-removeNoticesAll(), removes all notices from Polyglot.
+removeNoticesAll(), Removes all notices from Polyglot.

-getCustomParams(), gives you all the configuration parameters from the UI.
+getCustomParams(), Returns all the configuration parameters from the UI.

-getCustomParam(key), Gives you the param as seen in the UI.
+getCustomParam(key), Returns the param as seen in the UI.

 saveCustomParams(params), Saves the params as specified by the params objects.
 All the params not passed here will be lost.